-Our park survey with the City of Page has led to some interesting findings that we can reference as we develop an action plan with the City to augment park usability.
-Also, after experiencing the momentum of the Kwakk Wakk Park Race Day event in inspiring park use, the City has contacted the CCHD for help with planning future events.
-In the upcoming quarter, we are scheduled to begin work with a local fitness center to plan free, monthly outdoor Zumba classes at the park.
+After experiencing the momentum of the Kwakk Wakk Park Race Day event in inspiring park use, the City has contacted the AZHZ-Coconino for help with planning future events.
+In the upcoming quarter, we have scheduled to begin work with a local fitness center to plan free, monthly outdoor Zumba classes at the park.